 How to Take Great Venue Photos

-It can be hard to convey your venue's size, vibe and potential to clients over the internet, but great pictures can help you show off your space and give your clients a better idea of the space.
+It can be hard to convey your venue's size, vibe, and potential to clients over the internet.
+Great pictures can help you show off your space and give your clients a better idea of the venue.

 While it always helps to have a professional camera, you can still take great photos with a smartphone.
 That 12-megapixel camera is a powerful tool if you know how to use it!

 - PhotoShop app (or other photo editing app)

 The first step to a successful interior photo is finding the right angle.
 Look for the angle that makes the room look the biggest.
 You can experiment by shooting from the entrance of the room or straight on.

 This shot, taken at an angle, makes the space look large and sprawling.
 A head-on angle might make the space look smaller and lack depth.

 The second step is styling the room.
 Start by making sure the room isn't cluttered.
 It's best to check that the tables and chairs are aligned properly.
 When you take the pictures, the rooms should be fairly empty--customers distract from the space.

 The third step is finding the correct exposure and ensuring your photo is in focus!
 This is where HDR mode (High Dynamic Range) helps.
 HDR mode takes three different versions of a photo and merges them together.
 This works best in spaces with harsh lighting.
 Your iPhone is outfitted with this mode too, so you don't need an expensive camera to take great pics.
 Using a tripod also helps ensure you get a high quality, in-focus photo.